 4. Protects Against Anemia

 Hemoglobin is what makes your blood red, and it’s full of iron.
-Many of the treatments for anemia involve increasing iron intake by consuming more iron-rich foods like organ meats.
+Many of the treatments for anemia involve increasing iron intake by consuming more iron-rich foods like offal.

 B-complex vitamins also help fight anemia.
 Vitamin B12 is required for the formation of more blood cells, and a deficit in this important vitamin can lead to megaloblastic anemia.